 Most UK small businesses have faced significant disruption because of COVID-19 and the lockdowns introduced to control it.
 Although some businesses haven’t survived, the fatality rate would have been much higher if not for government financial support that some (not all) have accessed.

-However, whether by luck, creative thinking or sheer bloody hard work and determination, some small businesses have capitalised on a lockdown-inspired changes.
+However, whether by luck, creative thinking or exceptional business continuity management, some small businesses have capitalised on a lockdown-inspired changes.
 For others, a significant surge in demand has brought a welcome boost to their bottom line – but that doesn’t mean there haven’t been challenges along the way.

 The wine seller

 Leanne Olivier launched Bradford on Avon-based Cru Wines in November 2019, just months before UK Covid lockdown restrictions were first introduced.
 “Cru was set up to be an informal place, where people could explore the world of wine in a relaxing, non-pretentious setting.
 Originally, Cru was a licensed wine shop, where people could enjoy wines in the evenings, learn about wine and take a bottle home, or enjoy an evening of wine-tasting with friends.”

 With the prospect of a lockdown looming, Leanne describes March 2020 as “the most stressful month a business owner could imagine”.
 Facing months of closure, without great reserves of cash to fall back on, Leanne says she also lacked the mental resilience and confidence a more-established business owner might have.
 “After the government said hospitality venues must close, before the furlough scheme was announced, regrettably, I was faced with making staff redundant.
 I was riddled with guilt and shame.
 I didn’t sleep and couldn’t focus.
 I was fatigued, overwhelmed and cried a lot,” she admits.